CcCoffee/fluentd-appender-poc/terraform/README.md

 # GCP Logging Infrastructure with google-fluentd

-This Terraform configuration creates a Google Cloud Platform (GCP) Managed Instance Group (MIG) with 4 instances, each running google-fluentd to collect and forward application logs to Cloud Logging.
+This Terraform configuration creates a Google Cloud Platform (GCP) Managed Instance Group (MIG) with 4 instances running google-fluentd to collect and forward application logs to Cloud Logging, with an internal load balancer for high availability.

 ## Architecture Overview

 - 4 GCE VM instances in a Managed Instance Group (internal network only)
+- Internal TCP load balancer for high availability
 - Built-in google-fluentd on each instance
 - TCP port 24224 for log forwarding (internal access only)
 - Automatic health checks and instance recovery